Sir Edward Pellew 1st Viscount Exmouth

-On the resumption of hostilities in March 1803 Pellew was one of the earliest visitors to the Admiralty seeking employment, and at the beginning of June he sailed from Plymouth aboard the Tonnant 80 and joined the Channel fleet off Brest, although his squadron of four sail of the line was near Cape clear when it recaptured the East Indiaman Lord Nelson 26.
+When the resumption of hostilities threatened in March 1803 Pellew was one of the earliest visitors to the Admiralty seeking employment, and at the beginning of June he sailed from Plymouth aboard the Tonnant 80 and joined the Channel fleet off Brest, although his squadron of four sail of the line was near Cape clear when it recaptured the East Indiaman Lord Nelson 26.
 During September he was appointed to command the blockading force of seven sail of the line off neutral Ferrol and Corunna, where nine French sail of the line opposed him.
 Whilst Britain was not at war with Spain he was able to go ashore and spy on the French in the port, and indeed officers from both fleets spied on each other from the same windmill, the British squadron being based in Betanzos Bay.
 On 29 August off Ferrol his force chased the Duguay-Trouin 74 which had broken out of Cap Francois on 24 July, but she got in to neutral Corunna.
 During this period Vice-Admiral Lord Nelson refused him a command in the Mediterranean fleet after stating that he should have his own fleet.
 The Tonnant returned to Plymouth in March 1804.

 Within the confines of his role Pellew had been able to do little to assist the Calcutta merchants in protecting their trade, and this was mainly due to their flagrant disregard of the enemy privateers and cruisers operating out of Mauritius, and also because a planned attack on that base in 1806 had been cancelled when his marines were diverted to suppress a mutiny.
 In any event, from 1807 the Mauritius privateers became the responsibility of the admiral commanding at the Cape.
 Pellew did destroy a small Dutch squadron in the Batavia Roads on 27 November 1806, and ensured the destruction of two Dutch sail of the line at Griessee on 11 December 1807.
 In early 1808 he sailed around to Bombay in expectation of meeting a French squadron, but in the event nothing materialised.